Pulling Target to Source: A New Perspective on Domain Adaptive Semantic Segmentation: Experiments

-the right table shows the effectiveness of dynamic re-weighting (DRW).
+\paragraph{The effectiveness of dynamic re-weighting} (DRW) is studied in Tab.~\ref{tab:abla_drw}.
 Applying DRW to $\mathcal{L}_{\mathrm{target}}$ rather than $\mathcal{L}_{\mathrm{pull}}$ can be an alternative.
 However, as underperforming categories tend to suffer from greater domain shifts, their target pseudo-labels can be noisy.
 It is risky to optimize those classes using the cross-entropy loss directly.
-To this end, it is better to combine DRW with $\mathcal{L}_{\mathrm{pull}}$, urging the model put more effort into learning similar cross-domain features for these categories.
+To this end, it is better to combine DRW with $\mathcal{L}_{\mathrm{pull}}$, urging the model to put more effort into learning similar cross-domain features for these categories.
 From the table, we can tell that \textit{only when DRW is equipped with $\mathcal{L}_{\mathrm{pull}}$}, it brings significant improvements, especially in tailed classes.
-Per-class performances can be found in \supp.